Ex-Wife Of Prince Says Singer Never Healed From His ‘Most Beautiful’ Loss

 All of the accolades in the world couldn’t heal the pain that Prince and his former wife, choreographer Mayte Garcia, suffered through by losing one of the most beautiful things life has to offer.

-As fans and followers of the iconic musician continue to heal from the April 2016 death of the 57-year-old superstar, Garcia, who was married to the Minneapolis-born entertainer for four years beginning in 1996, has also attempted to do the same by way of sharing her memories of the singer in a new memoir, The Most Beautiful: My Life With Prince.
+As fans and followers of the iconic musician continue to heal from the April 2016 death of the 57-year-old superstar, Garcia, who was married to the Minneapolis-born entertainer for four years beginning in 1996, has also attempted to do the same by way of sharing her memories of the singer in a new memoir, The Most Beautiful: My Life with Prince.

-“I knew there was going to be a lot of stuff coming out about him after his death,” the now 43-year old inspiration of Prince’s “The Most Beautiful Girl In The World,” shared with People about the tome, “[but] I wanted mine to come from love.”
+“I knew there was going to be a lot of stuff coming out about him after his death,” the now-43-year-old inspiration of Prince’s “The Most Beautiful Girl in the World,” shared with People about the tome, “[but] I wanted mine to come from love.”

 @prince fans, don’t 4get to pre-order @maytegarcia book “The Most Beautiful: My Life with Prince” due 4/4/17 https://t.co/6znWfteS7j #prince pic.twitter.com/kkPLuobX8j